Embed This Data

 - FDI Inflow:

-Senegal’s economic freedom score is 55.5, making its economy the 116th freest in the 2013 Index.
-Its score is essentially the same as last year, with a notable improvement in investment freedom largely offset by declines in half of the 10 economic freedoms including the management of government spending and labor freedom.
-Senegal is ranked 19th out of 46 countries in the Sub-Saharan Africa region, and its score is below the world average.
+Senegal’s economic freedom score is 55.4, making its economy the 125th freest in the 2014 Index.
+Its score is essentially the same as last year, with improvements in monetary freedom, trade freedom, and investment freedom offset by a considerable decline in business freedom.
+Senegal is ranked 23rd out of 46 countries in the Sub-Saharan Africa region, and its score is below the world average.

-The top income tax rate is 50 percent, and the top corporate tax rate is 25 percent.
+The top individual income tax rate is 50 percent, and the top corporate tax rate is 25 percent.
 Other taxes include a value-added tax (VAT) and an insurance tax.
-The overall tax burden equals 18.8 percent of total domestic income.
-Government spending has increased to 28.5 percent of total domestic output.
-The budget is in deficit, and public debt has risen to about 40 percent of GDP.
-Borrowing has increased due to investments in road and electrical infrastructure projects.
+Overall tax revenue equals 19 percent of the domestic economy.
+Public expenditures equal 29 percent of gross domestic income.
+Government debt is equivalent to 47 percent of GDP.
+The new government has promised to rein in spending after a decade of high deficits.